-First tardy of over five minutes late is a warning, second is an absence
+First tardy is a warning, second is an absence

-Write one midterm of 150 words on what you most need to improve, what you can do to help that happen and what you think would help your dancing skills to have more of in the class, and email to instructor the week of midterm.
+Write one midterm of 200 words on what you most need to improve, what you can do to help that happen and what you think would help your dancing skills to have more of in the class, and email to instructor the week of midterm.
 The primary focus of this paper needs to be on what you can do to help yourself improve.

-Street shoes must be removed inside door.
+Street shoes must be removed inside door

-Attend one dance performance sponsored by the dance department and write a 250-300 word response (one page) to be emailed to instructor within 48 hours of performance
+Attend two dance performances sponsored by the dance department and write a 250-300 word response (one page) to be emailed to instructor within 48 hours of performance